Review: Emirates Brisbane first, business class lounge

 Introduction

-That said, it will still be familiar to anyone who’s visited before, with the trademark sand and tan colour scheme still flowing throughout, but overall it’s more contemporary – and that’s a very good thing, given it first opened more than two decades ago.
+After a long-awaited refurbishment, the Emirates lounge still retains the familiar hallmark design elements of furniture and a sand and tan colour scheme, but overall it’s more contemporary – and that’s a very good thing, given this lounge first opened more than two decades ago.

 Location & Impressions